Hstamp/and-code-of-conduct/readme.md

 - Attendees violating these rules may be asked to leave the event without a refund ( where applicable ) at the sole discretion of the organisers.

-In addition to these agreements, ANDigital wants to be a friendly and welcoming place.
+In addition to these agreements, AND Digital wants to be a friendly and welcoming place.
 We encourage all our attendees to act in the following manner:

 - Be friendly and patient.
 - Be welcoming towards everyone.
-This includes new attendees at ANDigital events and especially those who are still learning.
+This includes new attendees at AND Digital events and especially those who are still learning.
 - Be considerate of others and treat them as you wish to be treated.

 In short: *be excellent towards each other.*